Cognition Envelopes for Bounded Decision Making in Autonomous UAS Operations: Validating Cognition Envelopes

-Next, we evaluated the \psar performance on evaluating search plans generated by the CAP.
+The remainder of our evaluation focuses on the cases where clues were marked as relevant and search plans were generated and forwarded to the \psar for evaluation.
 To perform this evaluation we classified test cases into two categories.
-Group 1 included those for which the clue was placed within the vicinity of the currently active search region (Tests variants V0, V1, V3, V4), while Group 2 included those for which clues were placed at more extreme coordinates and were potentially outside the active search region (Variants V5, V6).
-We evaluated the \psar performance under two distinct scenarios.
-First, when it evaluated search plans using existing POA scores without updating the scores based on the location and potential relevance of the found clue, and second, after pSAR updated its probabilities to reflect the discovered clue.
-We ran a total of 360 unique tests.
-Of these 240 tests belonged to Group 1 and 120 to Group 2.
+Group 1 included those for which the clues were placed at vicinities likely to be within the currently active search region (i.e., tests $T0$-$T4$ for each Vignette), while Group 2 included tests where clues were placed at more extreme coordinates and were more likely to be outside the active search region (Tests $T5$,$T6$ for each Vignette).
+We evaluated the \psar performance under two distinct scenarios, first when search plans were evaluated using existing POA values without updating scores based on the location and potential relevance of the found clue, and second, after pSAR updated its probabilities to reflect the discovered clue.
+We ran a total of 360 unique tests, comprised of 240 from Group 1 and 120 from Group 2.